Big Painted Cave & Symbol Bridge in Lava Beds National Monument

-Lava Beds National Monument is rich in Native American history as the area was significant to the Modoc People.
-One of the best ways to see this history in the park is to visit Big Painted Cave and Symbol Bridge which have cave paintings and pictographs that adorn a few of the walls.
-Here is all the information if you want to check it out.
+Lava Beds National Monument is rich in Native American history, as the area was significant to the Modoc People.
+One of the best ways to see this history is to visit Big Painted Cave and Symbol Bridge, which have cave paintings and pictographs that adorn a few of the walls.
+Here is all the information if you want to check them out.

 - 1.7 miles round trip

 - Location: Near Skull Cave, north of the visitors center